Skip to main content

 Rerun parsing to apply changes

-Rerun the parsing and verify that your changes have been recognized.
+Rerun the parsing and verify that the system recognized your changes.

-Select the Edit layer visibility icon and turn on Show background document* to show and hide the diagram’s background document details (SVG paths).
+Select the Edit layer visibility icon and turn on Show background document to show or hide the diagram’s background document details (SVG paths).

 Manage parsed output